RayHightower/rayhightower.github.octo-broken/source/_posts/2013-12-02-amazon-guerrilla-marketing.markdown

 {% imgcap /images/amazon-prime-air-drone.jpg Amazon Prime Air.
 Octocopter drone ready for take-off. %}

 ###Guerrilla Marketing
 [Jay Conrad Levinson](http://www.gmarketing.com/ ), author of _Guerrilla Marketing_, would applaud this move by Amazon.
 Amazon Prime Air is two years away at the earliest.
 The flying drones require Federal Aviation Administration (FAA) approval, and that takes time.
-By unveiling the drones now, before approval, Bezos enjoys several benefits:
+By unveiling the drones now, before approval, Amazon reaps several benefits:

 * Buzz.
 Everybody is talking about Amazon on Cyber Monday.
 * Political influence.
 Some of the people feeling the buzz are FAA officials.